Skip to Content

 Men are typically faster than women.

-As you can see from the lists above, men dominate the top 10 fastest sprinters in the world list.
+As you can see from the top 10 lists at the end of this guide, men dominate the top 10 fastest sprinters in the world list.

 This is because men have greater muscle mass and higher levels of the sex hormone testosterone which helps keep muscles and bones strong.